Industry Dive

-Industry Dive is a United States-based business-to-business news organization with an estimated 13 million readers in more than 25 industries, including banking and waste management.
-Since 2022, it has been owned by Informa plc.
+Industry Dive is an American business-to-business news organization with an estimated 18 million readers in more than 25 industries, such as banking, marketing, medicine, retail, and waste management.
+Since 2022, it has been owned by Informa.

-Industry Dive aims to serve business executives who read news on their mobile phones.
-The company has reported revenues of $30 million to $60 million, mostly from selling ads.
-As of 2020, it has more than 300 employees, including 80 journalists and 12 engineers.
-Its headquarters is in Washington, D.C.
+Industry Dive aims to serve business executives who read news digitally, reaching readers with newsletters and on their mobile phones.
+The company had an estimated revenue of more than of more than $110 million in 2023.
+As of 2022, it has about 380 employees, including more than 100 staff members working in editorial roles.
+Industry Drive's headquarters is in Washington, D.C.

 History

 Industry Dive was formed in 2012 by Sean Griffey (president), Eli Dickinson (chief technology officer), and Ryan Willumson (chief revenue officer).
 It was funded with $900,000 from private investors in 2012 and 2013.
 The company covered five industries: construction, education, marketing, utility, and waste.

-In 2016, it began its Dive Awards.
-Industry Dive's revenues quadrupled from 2015 to 2018, putting it in the top half of the Deloitte Technology Fast 500 and the top 20 percent of the Inc. Top 5000 list.
+In 2016, Industry Dive began its Dive Awards.
+Industry Dive's revenues increased significantly from 2015 to 2018 due to larger digital readership, putting it in the top half of the Deloitte Technology Fast 500 and the top 20 percent of the Inc. Top 5000 list.
 In 2019, Falfurrias Capital Partners acquired a majority stake in the company.
 ID's content marketing clients included IBM, Siemens, and UPS.
+That same year, Griffey said “going small and deep” as opposed to scaling its audience made Industry Dive a profitable business model.

 In 2020, DCA Live named Industry Dive to its "Red Hot Companies" list, which recognizes the D.C. area's 'fastest-growing' companies.
 In the same year, Industry Dive acquired CFO.
 In 2021, Industry Dive acquired PharmaVOICE.

-In 2022, it was purchased by Informa plc, which bought its majority stake from Falfurrias Capital Partners for about $530 million.
+In 2022, Industry Dive was purchased by Informa, which bought its majority stake from Falfurrias Capital Partners for about $525 million.
+Industry Dive had grown its business to over $100 million in annual revenue, and the deal valued the news organization at nearly $390 million.

 Publications

-Industry Dive provides news coverage of a variety of industries including agriculture, banking, construction, education, fashion, healthcare, and manufacturing, each using a different website:
+Industry Dive provides news coverage spanning dozens of industries, including agriculture, banking, construction, education, fashion, healthcare, and manufacturing, each using a different website: